 RAF Calshot

-We now come to a triple 'H' Shed.
-A three bay Type 'F' seaplane sheds, the RFC/RAF named their sheds (hangars) mostly with a letter prefix.
+We now come to No.76 a triple 'F' type shed.
+A three bay Type 'F' seaplane sheds, the RFC/RAF named their hangars sheds until about 1940 mostly with a letter prefix.

 RAF Calshot